Unified Registries

 Class: UnifiedRegistries

-Unified Registries allow us to register content for both Fabric and NeoForge simultaneously, using Suppliers to ensure that we remain compliant with NeoForge's staged registry system.
+Unified Registries allow us to register content for both Fabric and NeoForge simultaneously, using our deferred Supplied class to ensure that we remain compliant with NeoForge's staged registry system.

 In NeoForge, as discussed back in Getting Started, mod initialisation and registries are staged: